techreturners/lm-lab-gke-terraform-devopsupskill/README.md

 You have probably destroyed your Kubernetes cluster following the previous session.

-Following through the [Provisioning](./docs/PROVISIONING.md) guide to re-provision your Kubernetes cluster.
+Follow through the [Provisioning](./docs/PROVISIONING.md) guide to re-provision your Kubernetes cluster.

 The Terraform files have also been updated to include the creation of a container registry.